-- The German assault caught the Allies off-guard and resulted in the deaths of most of a Canadian battalion.
+- The initial German assault caught the Allies off-guard and resulted in the deaths of most of a Canadian battalion.
 One regiment had an 89 percent casualty rate.
-Two generals also were killed.
+Two generals were killed.

 - The Germans seized Mount Sorrel.

 - The Canadians counter assaulted, but weather conditions made the assault unsuccessful.
-The Germans were close to capturing Ypres.
+Ypres was nearly in German hands.

 - The British provided one brigade for assistance.